Install on Red Hat Enterprise Linux

 Prerequisites

-- For CentOS 7, the Aerospike installation files are built with OpenSSL version 1.02.
+• Support for CentOS 7 was removed in server 7.0.
+For CentOS, the Aerospike installation files are built with OpenSSL version 1.02.
 Aerospike will fail on earlier versions of OpenSSL.

 Download the package